 Are contract amendments agreed during lockdown legally binding?

-Performing obligations in commercial contracts during the Government enforced lockdown is a challenge.
-Sometimes that challenge is so great that it is the catalyst for the breakdown of a business relationship.
-To avoid remaining bound by onerous obligations parties have felt compelled to terminate some contracts.
+Performing obligations in commercial contracts during the Government enforced lockdown has been a serious challenge for many businesses.
+Sometimes that challenge was so great that it was the catalyst for a breakdown of a business relationship.
+To avoid remaining bound by onerous obligations some parties felt compelled to terminate contracts.

-However, where the relationships are stronger and there is a common desire to get through the restrictions imposed during lockdown, the focus may turn to how might the contractual terms be varied to ensure that both parties survive and are able to recommence mutually beneficial business when the world returns to some sort of normality.
-Such a constructive approach to what we all hope are short-term difficulties is to be encouraged.
-However, contracting parties should exercise care; amending the terms of a contract requires careful thought and precise execution – a business will not wish to survive lockdown only to discover that amendments to a commercial contract it thought had been agreed are of no legal effect.
+However, where the relationships were strong and there was a common desire to get through lockdown, as the restrictions are eased the focus may turn to how the contractual terms might be varied to ensure that both parties are able to recommence mutually beneficial business as the world returns to some sort of normality.
+However, contracting parties should exercise care; amending the terms of a contract requires careful thought and precise execution – a business will not wish to survive lockdown only to discover later that amendments to a commercial contract it thought had been agreed as the restrictions begin to ease are of no legal effect.

 Generally, contracting parties can make legally enforceable variations to their contract by mutual agreement provided that: